godotengine/godot-docs/getting_started/workflow/best_practices/data_preferences.rst

 animation sequences for a game, it can also be useful to combine animations for blending, i.e. enabling smooth transitions between these animations.
 There may also be a hierarchical structure between animations that one plans out for their object.
-These are the cases where the :ref:`AnimationTree <class_AnimationTree>` shines.
+These are the cases where the :ref:`AnimationTree <api:class_AnimationTree>` shines.
 One can find an in-depth guide on using the AnimationTree :ref:`here <doc_animation_tree>`.